-Leave of Absence or Withdrawal from Studies: A Leave of Absence is a temporary interruption in a student's program of study, granted with the expectation that the student will return according to the time frame projected on the request form.
-In some circumstances, a student may wish to voluntarily withdraw from studies at Lancaster Theological Seminary, without the expectation that he/she will return to studies.
+Leave of Absence or Withdrawal from Studies: A Leave of Absence is a temporary interruption in a student's program of study, granted with the expectation that the student will return according to the time frame projected on

 - Leave of Absence: A student may request a Leave of Absence by completing and submitting to the registrar a REQUEST FOR LEAVE OF ABSENCE OR NOTICE OF WITHDRAWAL FORM.
 [Doctor of Ministry students, see Section 17.] - Ordinarily, Leave of Absence will be granted for up to three terms for master's students, or one full year for doctoral students. - In certain circumstances, the faculty may recommend an administrative leave of absence. - A date the student reasonably expects to return should be provided. - In accordance with government regulations, a Stafford loan borrower who has been granted a leave of absence that will exceed 180 days within a 12-month period will be reported as withdrawn and will enter repayment.
-See Student Financial Responsibility, Section 6, for information on the policies regulating loan funds of students who leave seminary studies. - Reinstatement from Leave of Absence: In order to be considered for reinstatement following an approved Leave of Absence a master's student must make an appointment with the Vice President for Academic Affairs/ Dean of the Seminary; a doctoral student must make an appointment with the Chair of the Doctor of Ministry Committee. - o prior to June 1 to return in the fall; or - o prior to December 1 to return in the spring. - The student's seminary account must be paid in full. - o Any course(s) previously designated as "Incomplete" must be completed. - A grade must be reported to the registrar. - A plan for retaking any failed courses, if applicable, must be in place. - The student will be reinstated at the same grade level as when the leave was approved.
+See Student Financial Responsibility, Section 6, for information on the policies regulating loan funds of students who leave seminary studies. - Reinstatement from Leave of Absence: In order to be considered for reinstatement following an approved Leave of Absence a master's student must make an appointment with the Dean of the Seminary; a doctoral student must make an appointment with the Chair of the Doctor of Ministry Committee. - prior to June 1 to return in the fall; or - o prior to December 1 to return in the spring. - The student's seminary account must be paid in full. - o Any course(s) previously designated as "Incomplete" must be completed. - A grade must be reported to the registrar. - o A plan for retaking any failed courses, if applicable, must be in place. - The student will be reinstated at the same grade level as when the leave was approved.
 See Student Classifications, Section 2.